Sell your home in record time with these simple tips.

 Will your investments make that much?
 Maybe.
 Maybe more.
 But the idea here is that you invest and invest for the long haul.
 Don’t let your opinion over whether or not you think a 12% return is possible keep you from investing.

 In fact, if you’d rather project your mutual funds to grow at 10% or 8%—that’s cool with us.
 Just set a goal and invest whatever you need to in order to meet that goal.

 How To Find Your Funds

 It’s not difficult to find several mutual funds that average or exceed 12% long-term growth, even in today’s market.
-An experienced investing professional can help you find good mutual funds in each of the four categories Dave recommends.
+An investing professional can help you find good mutual funds.

 But the value of a professional doesn’t end there.
 The stock market will have its ups and downs, and the downs are scary times for investors.
 They react by pulling their money out of their investments—that’s exactly what millions of investors did as the market plunged in 2008.
 But that only made their losses permanent.
 If they’d stuck with their investments like Dave advises, their value would have risen along with the stock market over the next two years.